vgwb/Antura/docs/en/dev/quest-design/quest-scripts-guidelines.md

 # Quest Script Writing Guidelines

-> **Scope:** This guide is for dialogue text editing in **VO recording and localization workflows** — it assumes `#line:` tags are already in the script and a translation team is involved.
-> **English-only developers** building a new quest from scratch don't need this guide yet.
-Start with the [Quest Design Guide](quest-design.md) and return here when a language team joins.

 These rules standardize quest Yarn script text for young learners (~6 years old).
 Apply them BEFORE translating.
 Keep all technical markers intact.

 ## 1. Do NOT Touch Technical Elements